-T. S. Hele, affectionately known as "Timmy", graduated B.A. from Emmanuel in 1903.
-In 1911, when he had proceeded to the M.D. degree, he returned to Emmanuel as a Fellow, to join college teaching with biochemical research under Sir Frederick Gowland Hopkins (himself a sometime Fellow of the College).
+T. S. Hele, known within the College as "Timmy", graduated B.A. from Emmanuel in 1903.
+In 1911, when he had taken the M.D. degree, he returned to Emmanuel as a Fellow, to join college teaching with biochemical research under Sir Frederick Gowland Hopkins.

-Hele served in turn every College office except that of Dean, and was Master from 1935 to his retirement in 1951.
+Hele served every College office except Dean, and was Master from 1935 to his retirement in 1951.
 He served in the First World War as a Captain of the Royal Army Medical Corps, fighting malaria in Macedonia.
-As Senior Tutor he was the last to occupy Emmanuel House ex officio as his family residence, from where he offered warm hospitality.
-The responsibility of being Master during wartime was for him compounded by the duties of Vice-Chancellor in 1943-5.
+He was the last to live in Emmanuel House as Senior Tutor, and was known as a warm & hospitable host.
+During wartime he balanced the duties of both Master of the College and Vice-Chancellor in 1943-5.

 He is remembered as an exceptional teacher of medical students and an effective college administrator, but still finding time for vacation hill-walking in the Lake District, and maintaining a lively interest in College history and antiquities.